lauramcastro/webui-test/README.md

 `Makefile` assumes there is a symbolic link to it in the `deps` folder.
-The second one should to point to the folder in which you have cloned -and compiled- the `webdrv` repository; again the `Makefile` assumes there is a symbolic link to it in the `deps` folder).
+The second one should to point to the folder in which you have cloned -and compiled- the `webdrv` repository; again the `Makefile` assumes there is a symbolic link to it in the `deps` folder.

 Finally, run `make google-search`.
-You should see a new window of the browser appear, the load of the Google search main page, and random interaction from there on.
+You should see a new window of the browser appear, the Google search main page loading, and random interaction from there on.
+Of course, you need to have internet access.